-Back to Ion Analysers page | Back to Electrodes page
+| Back to Ion Analysers page | Back to Electrodes page

-Standard Addition & Sample Addition methods.
+Standard Addition & Sample Addition methods for Ion Selective Electrodes.

-(NB: an equivalent screen is available for the Sample Addition method.)
+(An equivalent screen is available for the Sample Addition method.)

-The ELIT ISE/pH (2-channel) Ion Analyser software guides the user reliably through the measuring procedure.
+The ELIT software guides the user reliably through the measuring procedure.
 It calculates the required concentration and volume of the standard from the volume and estimated concentration for the sample and checks the quality of the results - i.e. if the estimate of the sample concentration was badly wrong and the ratio of sample to standard was not optimum then the operator is prompted to try again with a more suitable standard.

-Note: The "Suggest" boxes (below) are the calculated values suggested by the software but the "Actual" are the nearest more practical or convenient values which are typed in by the operator and used in the calculations.
+Note: The "Suggest" boxes are the calculated values suggested by the software but the "Actual" are the nearest more practical or convenient values which are typed in by the operator and used in the calculations.

 Introduction to Standard Addition and Sample Addition Methods.